neilrussell6/laravel5-json-api-example/readme.md

 ## Road Map

+#### JSON API

-* update or create relationships through the relationships object in a request like this:
+* Add support to update or create relationships through the relationships object in a request like this:
   UPDATE /articles/1
   {
     "data": [